Pachisi

 - Capture: Landing on an enemy piece on a non-castle square sends it back to their yard.

-- Castle squares (chequered gold) are safe โ no captures, any piece may coexist.
+- Castle squares (the indigo patches stitched with an ivory X) are safe - no captures, any piece may coexist.

 - Bonus roll: Rolling 6 or 25 grants an extra roll.
 Make use of it!